 I just moved and recently got cable.
 The Internet installer laughed at my wireless B router.
 I had no idea I was using caveman technology.
 Apparently WiFi speeds are much slower on wireless A, B, and G routers.
 Wireless N is all the rage when you want the fastest speeds possible.
 Here’s Amazon’s best selling N router for only $25.

 Routers can be disgusting looking things and your first instinct is to hide it behind your television or in a box.
 Resist that urge as a wide open router, clear of obstructions and with antennas pointed upwards, will perform better.
 Make sure the router is relatively close to where you’ll be using the WiFi.

 If your WiFi is having trouble reaching all ends of your house or large office, consider buying a range extender.
 This best selling range extender should do the trick for cheap.
 This may not make your WiFi any faster, but at least you’ll have larger Internet access, eliminating dead zones.

 While not as annoyingly frequent as app updates, router manufactures sometimes issue stability resolutions via driver updates.
 Go to the manufacturer’s website to download all new maintenance updates and changes.

 Use a Long Range Router

 Even if you have a fast connection, too many electronics can often overwhelm your WiFi.
 A typical home is streaming video, playing games, and surfing the Internet at the same time.
-Luckily there’s long range smart routers like the Nighthawk that promises to provide WiFi to up to 45 devices and houses and businesses as large as 3,000 square feet.
+Luckily there’s long range smart routers like the Nighthawk that promise WiFi for up to 45 devices, and houses and businesses as large as 3,000 square feet.

 Kick Your Neighbors Offline